Jim's Marketing Blog

 Why don’t people hire me, Jim?
 I get asked that question a lot.
 Here’s what you need to know, in order to regularly get hired by great clients or sell to equally great customers.

-I need to start with a simple question: Can you guess what every single one of your prospective clients or customers has in common?
+I need to start with a simple question: can you guess what every single one of your prospective clients or customers has in common?

 Here it is: